A section of women prisoners at the women section of Nyeri Prison.

 Life with very limited freedom is tough and it’s tougher if you are confined in a prison thus almost every prisoner looks forward to the day he or she will walk into freedom.

-However, during a recent prison mission to Nyeri Maximum Prison (also referred to as Kingongo Prison) we discovered that one of the greatest challenge that is affecting majority of freed prisoners is rejection by the society thus making them opt to break the law so that they can be arrested and taken back to prison.
+However, during a recent prison mission to Nyeri Maximum Prison (also referred to as Kingongo Prison) we discovered that one of the greatest challenge that is affecting majority of freed prisoners is rejection by the society thus making them opt to break the law so that they can be taken back to prison.
 To them living in prison is better than living in rejection at the slightest identification as an ex-convict.
 As confirmed to us by Stella Munyao Officer in Charge of the Women Section of the Prison.

 Operating under the slogan “Kurekebisha na Haki” (Reforming & Justice) The Kenya Prisons Service lists its core mandate as contributing to public safety and security by ensuring there is safe custody of all persons who are lawfully committed to prison facilities, as well as facilitating the rehabilitation of custodial sentenced offenders for community reintegration.
 To achieve this the prisons carries out reform programs so that by the time, a prisoner is leaving prison, one is reformed and ready to fit into the community.
 The refusal by the society to accept them back and give them jobs is derailing the reform process.